Drassil/nestjs-yalc/docs/api-creation.md

 }
 ```

-**NOTE 1:** most of the time you can avoid to use the `@AgGridField` decorator since the AgGrid system is able to automatically detect it by the TypeORM decorators, however, with the `@AgGridField` you can specify more options to include some edge cases.
-You could even only use AgGridField instead
+**NOTE 1:** most of the time you can avoid to use the `@CrudGenField` decorator since the CrudGen system is able to automatically detect it by the TypeORM decorators, however, with the `@CrudGenField` you can specify more options to include some edge cases.
+You could even only use CrudGenField instead
 if you only need the dataloader and not the join feature.

-**NOTE 2:** It's a good practice to define the `@AgGridField` within a DTO instead of an entity.
+**NOTE 2:** It's a good practice to define the `@CrudGenField` within a DTO instead of an entity.
 It's always better to separate this 2 concepts.
 In the example above we used the entities for simplicity

 #### Define DTO with field visibility, validation, mapping, and value manipulation

-So far, we've seen how to generate CRUD Graphql operations by using the `AgGridDependencyFactory` and an `Entity`.
+So far, we've seen how to generate CRUD Graphql operations by using the `CrudGenDependencyFactory` and an `Entity`.
 However, we do not want to couple the
 persistence layer with the presentation layer.
 Therefore, we should create a DTO class to define what's the structure of the data we want to expose.

 In GraphQL DTOs are represented by the GraphQL Types (response payload) and Inputs (argument payload).
 To define a DTO we normally want to reuse